tyhouch/tylerhouchin-dot-com/content/blogs/to-rent-or-own-your-ai-brain.md

 | Gemini 2.5 Flash (thinking) | \$0.15                     | \$3.50                      | 1M tokens      |
 | Gemini 2.0 Flash            | \$0.10                     | \$0.40                      | 1M tokens      |

 These prices are perfectly linear (as far as they're advertised), you pay the same per token whether you use 1 million or 1 billion.
 It's worth recognizing **you're not paying for compute alone,** but also R\&D amortization and profit margins.
+Sama has to eat too.

 At scale, these monthly costs add up: